GriphinTerner/timetable_parser_bot/README.md

 ### Telegram token error

-Create a new bot token through BotFather and replace the value in `.env`.
+Create a new bot token through BotFather and replace the value in bot.py.

 ### Bot starts, but does not respond